-We recognize the full significance of mentoring in a lawyer’s career.
-Though the days of formal legal apprenticeships have ended, informal and formal mentoring remain the primary avenues through which associates in law firms learn their craft, develop business and are promoted to partnership.
+We recognize the significance of mentoring in a lawyer’s career.
+Though the days of formal legal apprenticeships have ended, formal and informal mentoring remain the primary avenues through which associates in law firms learn their craft, develop business and are promoted to partnership.
 We acknowledge that this process often occurs organically, but not as easily where similarities in background do not exist.